The biorhythm calculator, the freeware program

 The string -'``'-.,_,.- can be changed.
 For example, you can type in your name before printing the chart.

-Tested with Internet Explorer, Firefox, Chrome each with Adobe Flash Player.
+Tested with Internet Explorer, Opera, Chrome, Edge each with Adobe Flash Player and JacaScript.

 The biorhythm is a scientifically unproven theory that says that you can calculate good and bad days in your health.
 The doctrine is based on three sinus curves with different cycles: